Ramaria rasilispora: Habitat and distribution

-The fruit bodies of Ramaria rasilispora grow on the ground in coniferous forests.
+The fruit bodies grow on the ground in coniferous forests.
 Fruiting occurs in spring and summer.
 Common in western North America, its range extends south to Mexico and north to Alaska.
 Variety rasilispora is found in the Pacific Northwest.
-Variety scatesina, originally collected in coniferous forests of Idaho, has since been reported growing in a deciduous forest in the eastern Himalaya.
+Variety scatesina, originally collected in coniferous forests of Idaho, has since been reported growing in a deciduous forest in the eastern Himalayas.

+Edibility

+The fruit bodies are edible for most people, but some report a negative reaction.
+According to David Arora, it is "quite popular" and said to be eaten raw in salads or candied like grapefruit rinds.
+The fungi are sold in traditional markets in the Mexican municipalities of Ozumba and Chalco.